thanos/exbags/README.md

 ### `reconcile/2`

-Performs a reconciliation operation similar to SQL's FULL OUTER JOIN for duplicate bags.
+Performs reconciliation similar to SQL FULL OUTER JOIN.
 Returns a tuple of three bags:

-1. Intersection: Key-value pairs that exist in both bags
+1. Common: Key-value pairs that exist in both bags
-2. Only in first: Key-value pairs that exist only in the first bag
+2. Only first: Key-value pairs that exist only in the first bag
-3. Only in second: Key-value pairs that exist only in the second bag
+3. Only second: Key-value pairs that exist only in the second bag

 ```elixir
 iex> ExBags.reconcile(%{a: [1, 2], b: [2, 3]}, %{b: [2, 4], c: [5]})